stradap/rockPaperScissorAPI/README.md

 1) Open `server.js` and start the app.

-2) Alternatively you can launch the app from the Terminal (if mongod is running):
+2) Alternatively you can launch the app from the Terminal (mongod need to be running!):

     $ node server.js